I need your help!

 library("tidyverse")

-8.2 Overview of Correlation
+10.2 Overview of Correlation

-Correlation is a metric of the association between variables.
+Correlation is an index of the association between variables.
 Covariance is the association between variables and in an unstandardized metric that differs for variables with different scales.
 By contrast, correlation is in a standarized metric that does not differ for variables with different scales.
 When examining the association between variables that are interval or ratio levels of measurement, Pearson correlation is used.
 When examining the association between variables that are ordinal in level of measurement, Spearman correlation is used.
 Pearson correlation is an index of the linear association between variables.
 If a nonlinear association is present, other indices like xi [\(\xi\); Chatterjee (2021)] and distance correlation coefficients are better suited to detect the association.

-8.3 The Correlation Coefficient (\(r\))
+10.3 The Correlation Coefficient (\(r\))

-The formula for the correlation coefficient is in Equation 7.21.
+The formula for the correlation coefficient is in Equation 9.22.

 The correlation coefficient ranges from −1.0 to +1.0.
 The correlation coefficient (\(r\)) tells you two things: (1) the direction (sign) of the association (positive or negative) and (2) the magnitude of the association.
 If the correlation coefficient is positive, the association is positive.
 If the correlation coefficient is negative, the association is negative.
 If the association is positive, as X increases, Y increases (or conversely, as X decreases, Y decreases).
 If the association is negative, as X increases, Y decreases (or conversely, as X decreases, Y increases).
 The smaller the absolute value of the correlation coefficient (i.e., the closer the \(r\) value is to zero), the weaker the association and the flatter the slope of the best-fit line in a scatterplot.
 The larger the absolute value of the correlation coefficient (i.e., the closer the absolute value of the \(r\) value is to one), the stronger the association and the steeper the slope of the best-fit line in a scatterplot.
-See Figure 8.1 for a range of different correlation coefficients and what some example data may look like for each direction and strength of association.
+See Figure 10.1 for a range of different correlation coefficients and what some example data may look like for each direction and strength of association.

 Code